EMBARGOED FOR RELEASE UNTIL 4 PM ET, April 17, 2002

 The American Academy of Neurology is the world's largest association of neurologists and neuroscience professionals, with 32,000 members.
 The AAN is dedicated to promoting the highest quality patient-centered neurologic care.
 A neurologist is a doctor with specialized training in diagnosing, treating and managing disorders of the brain and nervous system such as Alzheimer's disease, stroke, migraine, multiple sclerosis, concussion, Parkinson's disease and epilepsy.

-Editor's Notes:Dr. Le Page will present the research during a poster presentation on Wednesday, April 17 at 7:30 a.m. in Exhibit Hall C of the Colorado Convention Center.
-Dr. Le Page will be available to answer media questions at 3:00 p.m. on April 17 in the AAN Press Room (Lobby C, Room 208) of the Convention Center.
+Editor's Notes:Robert Brown, MD, will present the research on behalf of lead author, Kelly Flemming, MD, during a poster presentation on Wednesday, April 17, 2002 at 3:00 p.m. in Exhibit Hall C of the Colorado Convention Center.
+He will be available to answer media questions at a briefing on Monday, April 15, 2002 at 2:00 p.m. in the AAN Press Room (Lobby C, Room 208) of the Convention Center.